-Consensus on the intention has to be reached.
-In other words, the folks doing the work have to figure out for themselves what they think the expectations are.
-Depending on the size or scope of the project, this could take anywhere from several minutes to days, weeks, or even months.
-And when a whole team is involved, the level of effort, time, and cost adds up quick!
+With unclear expectations, before any work can be done, the folks performing the work must determine what they think the expectations are.
+Depending on the size or scope of the project, this could require significant time and energy.
+When an entire team is involved, the level of effort, time and cost adds up quickly.

-And we haven’t even factored in the cost of morale lost in the process!
+And this doesn’t factor in the cost of morale lost in the process!

 So how can you make sure you’re expectations are clear as crystal?

 First, always assume that the expectations you give will be misinterpreted.
 Then go the extra mile to reiterate your message.
 At the very least, for everyone performing the work, provide clarity of outcome and clarity of role.